RABBI'S COLUMN - FEBRUARY 2025

 Dear Friends,

+In the days and weeks since Haviv Rettig Gur’s visit as our Scholar-inResidence, my mind has been spinning with so many new ideas.
+I learned a great deal from Haviv’s visit, which I found highly educational, stimulating, and sometimes very challenging.
+I hope you enjoyed him as much as I did.
 As I reflect on all Haviv shared with us, a few points stand out.
 I thought I’d share my top take-aways with you, as he offered a lot of insight to bridge divides: between generational perspectives; between Israelis and diaspora Jewry; and between our current knowledge and where we all want to be.
-Because truly, we could be better informed (myself included!).
+Because truly, we could be better informed (myself included)

 1. Israeli Democracy endures as a function of its dialectic.
 In Israel, there is no distinction between the executive and legislature.
 Furthermore, parties with wildly divergent interests such as the Haredi (Ultra-Orthodox) UTJ and the Joint List (majority Arab parties) have sometimes even supported one another’s legislative priorities.
 Israel’s parties range from ultra-religious to secular; from socialist to communist.
 They reflect the ideological, ethnic, and religious diversity of the country as a whole.
 And like the proverbial “two Jews and three opinions,” the discussions on the floor of the k’nesset are often vigorous.
 They also serve as a sort of check on the society as a whole.
 Israel has no constitution or formal separation of powers as in the United States.
 Haviv argued that the inherent dialectic within this parliamentary system is one of Israel’s most important safeguards on democracy, as it presently stands.